tobiaskroell/foley-machine/README.md

 # **Automatic Foley Machine**
-This project uses YOLOv5 to detect objects from video and then play appropriate sounds for the identified objects when they appear in the video using the freesound.org API.
+This project uses YOLOv5 to detect objects from a video without audio and then play appropriate sounds for the identified objects when they appear in the video using the freesound.org API.
 To create an interactive audio-visual experience, sounds can be adjusted with different knobs enabling effects like reverb, filtering and pitching.
-This project was temporarily deployed on Amazon AWS but then shut down due to maintenance costs.
+The project was temporarily deployed on Amazon AWS but then shut down due to maintenance costs.

 ## **Table of contents**